LOW-FAT DIETS For Dogs: OVERVIEW

 1. Learn to calculate grams of fat per 1,000 kcal rather than relying on fat percentages to identify low—fat foods.

-2. Be sure your homemade diet includes the proper amount of calcium.
+2. Be sure your homemade low-fat diet includes the proper amount of calcium.

 3. Avoid foods that are excessively low in protein, such as some prescription and weight—loss diets.

-4. Avoid diets that are excessively low in fat, unless your dog is one of the few who requires it.
+4. Avoid low-fat diets for dogs that are excessively low in fat, unless your dog is one of the few who requires it.

 In previous issues we’ve talked about the causes, diagnosis, and treatment of pancreatitis.
-In this article we will discuss diets that can be used long term for dogs who cannot tolerate too much fat in their diet.
-These guidelines are meant for adult maintenance only, not for puppies or females who are pregnant or nursing, as their requirements are different.
+In this article we will discuss low-fat diets for dogs that can be used long term for dogs who cannot tolerate too much fat in their diet.
+These low-fat diets for dogs guidelines are meant for adult maintenance only, not for puppies or females who are pregnant or nursing, as their requirements are different.

 Dogs with fat intolerance or mal-absorption may show signs such as diarrhea and weight loss, or steatorrhea (excessive excretion of fat in the stool, resulting in large, pale, greasy, and malodorous stools) in more severe cases.
 Fat malabsorption can also be associated with liver and gall bladder disease, intestinal infection (viral, bacterial, or parasites), lymphangiectasia, and other conditions.
 It’s a good idea to try a low-fat diet for any dog with digestive problems to see if he improves, though if no improvement is seen, it need not be continued.